“Hi, we’re a small business based in Miami and we’re looking to build a website but have no clue where to start”.

-There is more to consider here, but in my experience this is where most of the budget would be put.
+There is more to consider, but in my experience, this is where most of the budget would be put.

-Worth noting here too - normally there are no monthly fees for running a small to medium website.
+Worth noting here too - normally there are no monthly fees for running a small to medium-sized website.
 You will need to pay about $150 per year to keep your domain and hosting (domain and hosting?
 See next question).
-Of course, like most things - there are a lot of variables - if for example, a website gets heavy traffic (a lot if visits) then yearly fees can rise.
+Of course, like most things - there are a lot of variables - if, for example, a website gets heavy traffic (a lot of visits) then yearly fees can rise.